The Geopolitics of Digital Technology Innovation

 The information and communications technology (ICT) talent gap is a key hindrance for Germany’s global technology position and, ultimately, for European security.
 The EU has set a target of having 20 million ICT specialists by 2030, but Germany is producing just 70,000 of them annually.
 Silicon Saxony has a worker gap of almost 30,000 in its semiconductor sector.
 Saxony-Anhalt, the site of Germany’s future semiconductor production base, faces an even more acute struggle of attracting European and global talent from areas like South and East Asia, the Middle East, and Africa.
 In both German regions, political and social environments that, in some instances, tolerate right-wing extremism, racism, and xenophobia, add to the challenges.
 Insufficient staffing at Germany’s cyber agencies, such as the Federal Office for Information Security (BSI), the Cyber Innovation Hub of the German Armed Forces, and the recently established Cyber Agency in Halle, remains another top strategic constraint, and one that may lead to difficult choices when setting and pursuing priorities.

 Some of the most dynamic innovation ecosystems in digital technology have developed in small, open economies facing a persistent security threat from a geopolitical rival.
 That existential threat can create a sense of national mission that facilitates an interdisciplinary approach to state-supported R&D and overcomes the challenges of a small domestic market.
-This is the case in Taiwan, Estonia, South Korea, and Israel, all of which have developed globally-competitive technology innovation ecosystems, often closely linked to their defense sector.
-As a middle power that lacks a sense of imminent geostrategic danger, Germany relies more on the EU market to bolster its ambition to be a hub for innovation.
-But the limits of EU regulatory convergence have become more evident, and Germany should shift its market-building strategy toward using open standards and open-source software as a means to lower barriers for digital technology R&D on the supply side.
-Greater university network economies of scale can also help to counterbalance the strengths of Germany’s technology competitors in areas such as market size (US, China) or mission-driven cohesion (Israel, Taiwan, South Korea).
+This is the case in Taiwan, Estonia, South Korea, and Israel, all of which have developed globally competitive technology innovation ecosystems, often closely linked to their defense sector.
+As a middle power that lacks a sense of imminent geostrategic danger, Germany relies on the EU market to bolster its ambition to be a hub for innovation.
+But the limits of EU regulatory convergence have become more evident, and Germany should shift its market-building strategy toward using open standards and open source software as a means to lower barriers for digital technology R&D on the supply side.
+Greater economies of scale can also help to counterbalance the strengths of Germany’s technology competitors in areas such as market size (US, China) or mission-driven cohesion (Israel, Taiwan, South Korea).

 The Current Policy Approach